 Q. What style of music do you use in worship ?

-A. We sing a mix of both old and new songs, focussing more on the content of each song rather than the age or style.
-St. Paul, when writing to the church in Colossae, encouraged us to “let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord”.
+A. We sing a mix of both old and new songs focussing more on the content of each song rather than the age or style.
+Paul, when writing to the church in Colossae, encouraged us to “let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord”.
+This tells us that our singing is not only directed to God in worship, but also serves to teach and admonish one another; and if our singing functions in part to teach one another, then it must teach truth.
+The music which we make together should allow the truth of the word of God to dwell in us richly.

 Q. How long are your services?

-A. Our service officially begins around 10:45 and ends around 12:30.
-This is followed by a shared meal in which we fellowship, encourage, and exhort one another.
+A. Our meeting officially begins at 11:00 and ends around 12:30.
+This is followed by the weekly celebration of the Lord’s Supper and a shared meal in which we fellowship, encourage, and exhort one another.

 Q. Where is your list of programs?